Sarah Logan

-Sarah Rowe (née Bridges; born September 10, 1993) is an American professional wrestler.
+Sarah Rowe (née Bridges; born September 10, 1993) is an American retired professional wrestler.
 She is best known for her tenure in WWE, where she performed under the ring names Sarah Logan and Valhalla.

 Bridges began her career in 2011 and worked for 5 years on the independent circuit as Crazy Mary Dobson.
 In 2016 signed a contract with WWE and was assigned to NXT, where he changed her ringname to Sarah Logan.
 She made her main roster debut the next year as part of the stable The Riott Squad with Ruby Riott and Liv Morgan.
 The stable disbanded in 2019 and was released the next year.
 WWE signed her again in 2022 and worked with the promotion until 2025.
-During her second stint, she worked first as Sarah Logan, but later she changed her character to Valhalla, managing The team of The War Raiders.
+During her second stint, she worked first as Sarah Logan, but later she changed her character to Valhalla, managing The War Raiders.

 Early life

 Sarah Bridges was born on September 10, 1993, in Louisville, Kentucky.
 She attended Jeffersonville High School in Jeffersonville, Indiana.